cedricfoucault/shapefinder/README.txt

 than in the pattern image.
 * Extend the detection so that it works even if the shapes in the target image is rotated.
 * Automate the process for large amounts of target images, in order to apply it to videos (many time frames).
-* Make it compatible with recent c compilers.
+-- * Make it compatible with recent c compilers. -- DONE \o/ !!!!
-* Make it compatible with UNIX.

 Contact